Switching from ChatGPT to Claude

 Method 3 - Full Data Export

 Go to ChatGPT Settings, then Data Controls, then Export Data.
 This produces JSON files of your conversation history, but the format is messy and can take up to 48 hours.
-It's useful as a backup, but not great for importing into Claude.
+It's useful as a backup, but not practical for importing into Claude.

 Adjusting Your Workflow